NewFrontDoor/newfrontdoor.org/src/js/content/featured/fifth.md

 This is our rationale:

-> We want to focus on providing you *services and methodology* that will keep you *engaged with your IT*, rather than a product that is merely set and forget.
-If giving our services to you for free achieves that goal, we'll do it.
+<p class="lead"> We want to focus on providing you <em>services and methodology</em> that will keep you <em>engaged with your IT</em>, rather than a product that is merely set and forget.
+If giving our services to you for free achieves that goal, we'll do it.</p>

 We do have some services that will carry a cost, but we think that if you've got the right people on the ground, and spend some time in our documentation, you'll be fine without it.